Police / Police in schools / Searches in schools

 Can I be searched in school?

-Ordinary police officers have existing powers to stop and search people.
+Police officers have powers to stop and search people.
 Although these powers are usually used in public spaces, like in the street, they may also be relevant in a school.
 For example, they can be used to search pupils for drugs or weapons.
-Members of school staff also have some powers to search pupil’s in school.
+Members of school staff also have some powers to search pupils in school.

 What are the rules for a police search?

 Ordinary police officers have to obey the stop and search rules when they search pupils on school property as well.
-This means that, before a search, the officer has to tell the individual:
+Before a search, an officer has to to comply with ‘GOWISELY’:

-It also means that the initial search should only be an outer layer search.
-This means that they can ask someone to take off outer jackets, hats, etc. but nothing which will reveal skin.
+The initial search should only be an outer layer search.
+This means that they can ask someone to take off items such as outer jackets, gloves and hats, but nothing which will reveal any skin.

-They can only conduct a strip search (e.g. asking someone to take off a t-shirt or anything more than their outer layers) if they have reasonable grounds to believe that this is where they’ll find what they’re looking for.
+They can only conduct a strip search (anything more than the outer layers) if they have reasonable grounds to believe that this is where they’ll find what they’re looking for.
 The fact that they don’t find something during the outer layer search is not a reasonable ground for a strip search.
 Any strip search has to take place out of public view.

-The police are allowed to use reasonable force for a search.
-But this should only be used as a last resort.
-For example if someone is physically resisting being searched.
-If they use force which seems unreasonable this could be illegal.
+The police are allowed to use reasonable force for a search; however, this should only be used as a last resort, e.g. if someone is physically resisting being searched.
+If the police use force which seems unreasonable this could be unlawful.

 Searching for weapons